 - Best for parents and caregivers who shop at Target and need quality, durable car seats or boosters.

 Peg Perego is an Italian luxury baby products manufacturer founded in 1949.
-In 1987 it expanded to the United States, Peg Perego US is headquartered in Fort Wayne, Indiana.
+In 1987 it expanded to the United States, and Peg Perego US is headquartered in Fort Wayne, Indiana.
 It specializes in car seats, strollers, high chairs and more.
 Its car seats are known for their classic appearance and advanced safety features.

 - Side impact protection: Injuries to the head, neck and spine are the biggest risks in car crashes involving an infant, so Peg Perego car seats have adjustable side impact protection to keep your child’s head safe in a crash.